laurencepnlgn/Python-FinalProject/README.md

 ## Features
 * Feature 1: Allows users to order computer parts.
 By entering the order name and quantity.

-* Feature 2: Allows administrators to access the system.
+* Feature 2: Allows users to access the system.

 * Feature 3: Intended for administrators to create a new account in order to access the system.